pahoughton/dot-dash/README.md

 from an engineers perspective ...

 What changed?
 Unanticipated load? material or communications failure?

-Most common answer will be an unanticipated use case, hence no validation of the automated responce to the event.
+Most common answer will be an unanticipated use case.

-Provide complete relative details for imperfections with responce time relative to age and utilization.

-Single entry point (url) for application, system and hardware status with built in research paths.

 Ties user activity to hardware performance.